Kısmetim-1 incident: Aftermath

 Şeyhmus Daş was shot to death on December 25, 1992 in Istanbul in his car when he was on the way to a wedding ceremony along with his wife and two daughters.
 The killing occurred ten days after the Kısmetim-1 incident and two weeks before the Lucky-S incident, another drug smuggling operation on the sea.

 Nejat Daş, son of Şeyhmus Daş, who had carried out the drug trade negotiations in Karachi on behalf of his father, was tried at the 2nd State Security Court (DGM) in Istanbul and found guilty of drug trafficking.
 He was charged with 5 years and 10 months of heavy prison sentence.
 He escaped the prison on November 8, 1994, as he was brought from Sinop Fortress Prison to the 1st DGM in Istanbul for trial due to his involvement in the Lucky-S incident.

 In popular culture

-Turkish TV series Valley of the Wolves use this incident.
+Turkish TV series Valley of the Wolves features this ship as Nasibim-1 in a drug-related incident.